valnicky/to-do-list-CORS-API/README.md

 # to-do-list-CORS-API

-A to-do list with zlFetch Library and https://api.learnjavascript.today Api
+A to-do list with zlFetch Library, https://api.learnjavascript.today Api and sass SCSS